JamesS-TAMU/github-self-hosted-runner/README.md

-## Containerized Self-hosted GitHub Actions Runner with kubectl
+## Containerized Self-hosted GitHub Actions Runner for TAMU Folio Scratch Environment

 ### Instructions

 #### Overview

-- My test environment is Rancher v2.8.5, but it should be able to run in any Docker/Kubernetes environment with minor configuration changes.
+- The Folio Scratch Environment runs on Rancher v2.9.3 .
 - The actions-runner is built on `ubuntu:24.04` .
-- The actions-runner needs to run in privileged mode.
+- The actions-runner needs to run in privileged mode to share the docker sock.
 - A `bind mount` of `/var/run/docker.sock` is needed for the container to utilize the host/node's docker socket.
-- Your cluster's KubeConfig file is required for the actions-runner to interact with the deployments via `kubectl` .
+- A ServiceAccount, ClusterRole, and a ClusterRoleBinding need to be configured in your cluster for `kubectl` .
-- If you wish to persist your installation, a persistent volume can be mounted to the `ACTIONS_RUNNER_DIR="/opt/actions-runner"` path.
+- A volume can be mounted to the `ACTIONS_RUNNER_DIR="/opt/actions-runner"` path for persistent configs.
 - The installation and entrypoint scripts are under the `ACTIONS_RUNNER_SCRIPTS_DIR="/opt/actions-runner-scripts"` directory.

 #### Build image